subsquid-labs/squid-abi-template/README.md

 # Squid ABI template

 An experimental template is used to generate a squid indexing EVM logs and transactions of choice from a contract address.
-Supports automatic ABI lookups for public contracts using the Etherescan API
+Supports automatic ABI lookups for public contracts using the Etherscan API

 ## Usage